Jennings, Elizabeth: Plot

 In an FBI interview room, Oleg refuses to respond when Stan accuses him of being part of a wave of Soviet spying related to the summit.
-Later, in a holding cell, Oleg tells Stan that he was in the USA to preserve the summit by protecting Gorbachev from a KGB coup and that Stan needs to send the encoded dead drop message to the USSR.
+Later, in a holding cell, Oleg tells Stan that he was in the US to preserve the summit by protecting Gorbachev from a KGB coup and that Stan needs to send the encoded dead drop message to the USSR.
 When Stan balks, Oleg says, "You think it doesn’t matter who our leader is?
 This is why I’m here."
 After Stan says that Oleg is facing serious prison time, Oleg says he would gladly stay incarcerated if it meant a better life for his family back in Russia.
 Elizabeth notifies Claudia that she foiled the murder, and also informed Nesterenko's people of the assassination plot, thus foiling any future attempts on his life; Claudia expresses her indignation and sadness at Elizabeth's final betrayal.
 Claudia taunts her by saying that all Elizabeth has left now is Philip and their American children.

 After meeting Father Andrei at a park and talking about his home life, Philip asks why Father Andrei signaled and learns that Father Victor talked to the FBI.
 Alarmed, Philip tersely tells Father Andrei to flee America as soon as possible, and immediately walks out of the park at normal speed, then begins running, closely followed by two FBI agents.
 Through a rapid change of clothes and removal of his disguise props, Philip barely avoids capture and escapes in a taxicab.

 Paige confronts Elizabeth about her friend Brian's story of an intern (clearly Jackson) having been seduced by an older woman for information, which Elizabeth unconvincingly denies doing.
 Paige disgustedly calls Elizabeth a whore and adds that Philip can't stand to be in the same room with her.
 Elizabeth then erupts over the differences between Paige's privileged American life and the Jennings' impoverished Soviet ones, and Paige wordlessly leaves.
 Philip calls home to say that things are "topsy-turvy at the office," and Elizabeth promptly cleans out the hidden basement compartments into a "go bag" and flees the house.